François Flückiger

-François Flückiger is a computer scientist who works at CERN.
+François Flückiger is a French computer scientist who worked at CERN.
 He was selected for induction in 2013 in the Internet Hall of Fame.

 Internet contributions

-Fluckiger was in charge of the CERN external network.
+Flückiger was in charge of the CERN external network.
 He contributed to the creation of CCIRN (Coordinating Committee for Intercontinental Research Network), RIPE (Réseaux IP Européens) and Ebone (European Backbone).
-Fluckiger was inducted into the Internet Hall of Fame in August 2013 for his leadership in establishing the Internet in Europe.
+Flückiger was inducted into the Internet Hall of Fame in August 2013 for his leadership in establishing the Internet in Europe.